 A visitor is any person who visits the center and does not assist with the care for or supervision of children (i.e. parent doing a tour, contractor, delivery person, repair technician, etc.).
 Parents and guardians of children enrolled in our programs are not considered visitors when participating in special events (i.e. Father's Day breakfast, pumpkin decorating, etc.) and classroom programming.
-Other persons do not include: Ministry of Education program advisors, fire/health inspectors, CAS investigators, quality assurance analysts, or other inspectors.

-- 1. Visitors attending for a tour of the facility do not need to complete an Offence Declaration; however, they must remain with the supervisor/designate at all times; - 2.
-Visitors are not to be left alone with a child who is in Lullaboo's care; - 3.
+- 1. Visitors attending a tour of the facility do not need to complete an Offence Declaration; however, they must remain with the Supervisor/designate at all times; - 2.
+Visitors should not be left alone with a child who is in Lullaboo's care; - 3.
 Inappropriate behavior or language will NOT be tolerated; - 4.
-Visitors should try and schedule their appointments in advance with the supervisor/designate in order to avoid interruption of scheduled classroom activities; - 5.
-Failure to abide by these may rules may result in the visitor being escorted off the premises.
+Visitors should try and schedule their appointments in advance with the Supervisor/designate in order to avoid interruption of scheduled classroom activities; - 5.
+Failure to abide by these rules may result in the visitor being escorted off the premises.